bmonreal/adv_lab_data_analysis/tech_intro/git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-OK, whoa, a conflict.
+OK, whoa, a conflict!
+Is that scary?
+No, it's normal.
 The master branch of `sim.py` shows the `plt.plot` line of code looking one way,  the `make\_plot\_prettier` branch shows it looking another way.
 Git is going to show you the two side by side so you can decide which is the one to keep in the merge.

-Sort of terrifyingly, it does this by showing you a HORRIBLY MANGLED VERSION OF SIM.PY with both versions shown as a sort of comparison.
+What does it show you?
+It shows you a HORRIBLY MANGLED VERSION OF SIM.PY with both versions shown as a sort of comparison.
 Look at it:

 ```
 $ cat sim.py